ShmRayan/ShmRayan/README.md

 <div align="center">

-  👋 **Hi there!** I am a **4th Year Software Engineering student** at the University of Ottawa, consistently recognized on the 🏆 **Dean's Honor List** for outstanding academic performance.
+  👋 **Hi there!** I am a 4th Year Software Engineering student at the University of Ottawa, consistently recognized on the Dean's Honor List for outstanding academic performance.

   I’m passionate about building **innovative solutions** and exploring the latest in **AI and Tech**.
-  I enjoy solving complex problems 🧩, learning new things 📚, and collaborating on work where **creativity, logic, and impact** come together.
+  I enjoy solving complex problems, learning new things, and collaborating on work where creativity, logic, and impact come together.

 </div>